esciencecenter-digital-skills/good-practices-in-research-software-development/episodes/01-intro.md

-# Introduction to 'How to write good code'
+# Introduction to 'Good Practices in Research Software Development'
 #### Timing
 15 min